lilactown/observe-component/README.md

 ## Dependencies

 At the moment, `observe-component` allows a consumer to use either [Kefir](https://rpominov.github.io/kefir/) or [RxJS](https://github.com/Reactive-Extensions/RxJS) for reactive streams.
-Support for more FRP libraries is coming in the future.
+Support for more FRP libraries might become available if it is highly desired.
 To use your choice of library, you can import like so:

 ```javascript
 /* ES6 module syntax */